commercionetwork/commercionetwork/docs/nodes/validator-node-handling.md

    ```bash
    systemctl stop commercionetworkd
    ```
-3. Copy your saved `priv_validator_key.json` file in the new server
+3. Copy your saved `priv_validator_key.json` file in the new server in `~/.commercionetwork/config/` folder
 4. Restart the node in your new server
    ```bash
    systemctl start commercionetworkd
    ```
-1. Verify if your validator signs again
+5. Verify if your validator signs again checking the explorer

 ### Resume validator after break down with `kms`
 1. Install a full node in the new server